liquidctl/liquidctl/README.md

 Device ID 1: NZXT Kraken X (X42, X52, X62 or X72)
 ```

-In case more than one supported device is found, the desired one can be selected with `--match <substring>`, where `<substring>` matches part of the desired device's description using a case insensitive comparison.
+In case more than one supported device is found, one them can be selected with `--match <substring>`, where `<substring>` matches part of the desired device's description using a case insensitive comparison.

 ```
 # liquidctl --match kraken list